robinjpark/carp-celtic-jam/README.md

 access.

 # Requirements to Build Tune Book
-The build process has been tested on a Linux system running Ubuntu 18.04.2 LTS, although any Linux system should be capable of building the tune book.
+The build process assumes a Linux environment.
+In theory, any Linux system should be capable of building the tune book.
+In practice, good luck.

 The following tools must be available:
 - abcm2ps